NBISweden/module-dmp-dm-practices/_episodes/02-exercise.md

 > been submitted to a publisher.
 This way the datasets will be backed-up at a remote
 > location, separate from the Uppmax account.
 {: .solution}

+> ## Note
+>
+> Notice that once a question has been answered, it becomes green and the chapter
+> display becomes ticked instead of showing the number of questions that should be
+> answered.
+{: .callout}

+![chapters][chapters]

+> ## Note
+> The answers will be saved automatically.
+>
+> Under most of the questions you will find guidance or advice on how to answer or
+> what to consider.
+>
+> For some questions you may provide more than one answer.
+If you want to add a new
+> answer click the Add button at the end of your last answer.
+>
+> When using Add button you might need scroll up in order to get to the first field
+> to be filled.
+{: .callout}

 {% include links.md %}